matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 (⌐■_■)
 ```

-All I can do with the time I have is work tirelessly to make things better for people I love.
+All I can do with the time I have is work to make things better for people I love.

 Nobody said the good fight would be easy.

-Look out for the ones who are looking out for you.
+Vote with your money, and look out for the ones who are looking out for you.

 My favorite VPN [Mullvad](https://mullvad.net/en/blog/2020/11/16/big-no-big-sur-mullvad-disallows-apple-apps-bypass-firewall/) has already issued a statement regarding steps they've taken to mitigate [Apple's new VPN Bypass Mechanisms.](https://thenextweb.com/plugged/2020/11/16/apple-apps-on-big-sur-bypass-firewalls-vpns-analysis-macos/)